SpekteR71/Chess-AI/README.md

 # Chess-AI
-An chess AI developed from scratch
+A chess AI developed from scratch

 The UI, engine and the AI was created from scratch.
 I have uploaded three files viz. chessMain, chessEngine, chessAI.
 To play with the AI, run the chessMain.py file.
 Use
 'z' to undo a move and 'r' to reset the board.